 Demonstration: Studying quantum gases

 Prof. Selim Jochim and Prof. Fred Jendrzejewski at the University of Heidelberg, a leader in quantum physics research, both research quantum gases.
-Using Nüvü’s HNü 512, with the lowest clock-induced charges on the market and its improved photon counting performance, they have succesfully completed their observations of quantum phenomena down to the single atom and paved the way for the future of quantum computing.
+Using Nüvü’s HNü 512, with the lowest clock-induced charges on the market and its improved photon counting performance, they have successfully completed their observations of quantum phenomena down to the single atom and paved the way for the future of quantum computing.

 In order to develop quantum computers, first we must achieve better comprehension of their basic unit of information; the quantum bit (qubit).
 Several ions can be prepared to be in a superposed state, acting as qubits, and then trapped in a standing wave potential to form an ion chain.
 This chain can be used as a register to test operations and algorithms, which will deepen our understanding of quantum computing and eventually allow scaling up to larger processing units.